Skip to main content

 Here are a few points to note:

-• Due to OS limitations, some functions may not run on all platforms.
-For example, get_cpu_info won't display the complete CPU model on Windows.
-In such cases, consider using other tools or manually obtaining this information.
+• Due to operating system restrictions, some functions might not work on all platforms.
+For example, get_cpu_info won’t show the full CPU model on Windows.
+In such cases, you can consider using other tools or manually obtaining this information.

-• If you're on Windows, you can't directly use nvidia-smi to get GPU information.
-Make sure you have NVIDIA drivers and related tools installed and execute it in a command prompt window.
+• If you’re in a Windows environment, you cannot directly use nvidia-smi to get GPU information.
+Ensure you have installed NVIDIA drivers and related tools, and execute them in the command prompt.

-• External IP address is fetched from https://httpbin.org/ip, so ensure an active internet connection.
+• The external IP address is obtained from https://httpbin.org/ip, so ensure your network connection is working smoothly.

 Code